Definition: Defining the Meaning of Plastic Surgery

 Look for ABPS board certified plastic surgeons who are members of ASPS - or better, of ASAPSWhile these certifications do not guarantee a surgeon can deliver the results you desire, they do represent proof of a basic skill set.
 Choose a plastic surgeon based on artistic aesthetic and personality.
 Don't be afraid to ask questions and probe; get to know your plastic surgeon.

-Facts: Interesting Plastic Surgery
+Quick Facts: Interesting Plastic Surgery

 - The father of modern plastic surgery is generally considered to have been Sir Harold Gillies.
 A New Zealand otolaryngologist working in London.